jcasoft/GoogleCalendar-Skill/README.md

 Bonus Features:
 --------------------
 - When is the end of the world?
-- when is the judgment day ?
+- When is the judgment day ?